karel-brinda/rnftools/docs/index.rst

 Usage
 -----

-Technically, MIShmash works as a SnakeMake pipeline.
+Technically, MIShmash works as a `SnakeMake`_ pipeline.

 1. Create simulated reads using a RNF-compatible read simulator, for example `MIShmash`_
-2. Map the simulated reads to reference and obtained BAM file put into a standalone directory.
+2. Map the simulated reads to your reference with your tested mappers and put the obtained BAM files into a standalone directory.
 3. Create an empty directory where a report will be created.
-4. Create there an empty file named ``Snakefile``, which will serve as a configuration script.
-Then save the following content into it:
+4. Create there a file named ``Snakefile``, which will serve as a configuration script.
+Save the following content into it and adjust it as you want.

 	.. code-block:: python

-		# required line, it should be the first line of all you LAVEnder scripts
+		# a mandatory line
 		import lavender

+		# this command says: "create a report called 'my_amazing_report' for BAM files
-		#
+		# in directory 'my_bam_directory'"
 		lavender.Report(
 			bam_dirs=["my_bam_directory"],
 			name="My amazing report"
 		)

-		# these lines are mandatory last lines of the file
+		# two mandatory lines
-		include:lavender.include
+		include: lavender.include
 		rule: input: lavender.input

 5. Run ``snakemake`` in the directory